taigalvs/taigalvs/README.md

 <br>
 I'm a Front-end Developer passionate about solving problems and learning things  💻
 - 📍 From Rio de Janeiro living in São Paulo
-- 💼  Frontend Developer Jr at Inbotix.
+- 💼  Frontend Developer Jr at NeoPDV.
 - 👩‍💻 Always open to new challenges and ready to face changes
 -   🎓  Learning:  **ReactJS | Next.js | TypeScript**.